isi-mube/Cytology-Codex/01_data/README.md

 # 💻 About the Data

 Gathering and extracting enough Cytology image Data for the project was a challenging step by itself, due to the lack of publicly available images, slides and online microscopes.

+## First Idea

 The original idea was to get my own Data since I have direct access to it as I work in that field.

 <p align="center">
   <img src="https://imgtr.ee/images/2023/07/15/bb05317d3b2f007d0496feed3f64e146.jpeg" width="56%">